slowmoVideo/slowmoVideo/README.md

 This guide shows how to build a slowmoVideo AppImage in a Docker container with [linuxdeployqt release][ldq-r], in this example [version 6][ldq-6].

+See [Packaging native binaries][ai] for more information on AppImage packaging.

 ```bash
 # Run a docker container and mount the current directory to /build in the container
 docker run -it --rm -v $(pwd):/build ubuntu:16.04